miguel-cueto/MicrosoftEntraID/README.md

 ### Step 11: Clean Up Resources (Optional)
 1. Once you have finished monitoring the attacks, navigate to the resource group in the Azure portal.
-2. Delete the resource group to clean up all the resources created during this lab and avoid incurring additional costs.
+2. Delete the resource group "honeypotlab" to clean up all the resources created during this lab and avoid incurring additional costs.